How does this work?

 attributes ...

-childContent [ // ✅ it is recommended to use this when you got more than one child items
+childContent [ // ✅ recommended for more than one child item

 div { "hi" }